History & heritage

 Dining

-At Waldorf Astoria Park City, dining therefore appears to be conceived as an essential link in the whole.
-Not as an isolated display, but as an element of continuity between effort and rest, between mountain life and interiors, between the energy of the day and the calm of evening.
-For a successful stay in Park City, that coherence often matters more than any grand statement.
+At the Waldorf Astoria Park City, dining thus emerges as an essential link in the overall experience.
+It connects effort and rest, the mountain and the indoors, the energy of the day and the calm of the evening.

 Spa & wellness